2024 United States presidential election in Alaska: Analysis

 Since Alaska started voting in presidential elections in 1960, the only time its electoral votes have not gone to the Republican nominee was when incumbent Democrat Lyndon Johnson won in a landslide in 1964.
 Alaska is the only Republican-leaning state on the West Coast of the United States.
-In 2024 Donald Trump carried Alaska by 13 percentage points, a significantly smaller margin than George W. Bush's 26% victory in the state in 2004, but similar to Mitt Romney's 14-point margin in 2012.
+In 2024 Donald Trump carried Alaska by 13 percentage points, similar to Mitt Romney's 14-point margin in 2012.

 Compared to his 2020 electoral performance, in which he carried the state by 10 percentage points, Trump improved in virtually all of the state, particularly areas in the north and west with large Alaska Native populations.
 Harris managed to narrowly retain Anchorage for the Democrats; Trump became the first Republican to win the White House without winning the city since Alaskan statehood.
 Key to Trump's victory in the state was landslide margins to his favor in the Kenai Peninsula and Matanuska-Susitna Valley.
 He even managed to obtain over 80% of the vote in the sparsely populated Southeast Fairbanks Census Area.
 Harris's best area was Juneau, the state capital.
 This was the first election since 2008 in which Republicans carried a majority of boroughs and census areas.
-At the same time, it was the first election since 1968 that Alaska voted to the left of Iowa.